electricbookworks/electric-book/_docs/advanced/javascript.md

 * Page contents
 {:toc}

 Unless there's a good reason to put them elsewhere, scripts should live in `assets/js`.
+In addition, scripts for epub output should be in `_epub/js`, [as described below](#adding-scripts-to-epubs).

 To add them to your `<head>` elements, add `<script>` tags to `_includes/head-elements`.